carbonteq/ct-dev-portal/README.md

 Images can be added to `src/assets/` and embedded in Markdown with a relative link.

 Static assets, like favicons, can be placed in the `public/` directory.

+## Note

+The file/folder names under docs should be in lowercase if using custom sidebar mappings.

 ## 🧞 Commands